Kyle Higashioka Player Props: Yankees vs. Mets

-The New York Yankees, including Kyle Higashioka (.200 on-base percentage in past 10 games, 56 points below season-long percentage), take on starting pitcher Justin Verlander and the New York Mets at Yankee Stadium, Tuesday at 7:05 PM ET.
+On Wednesday, Kyle Higashioka (.194 on-base percentage in past 10 games, 63 points below season-long percentage) and the New York Yankees play the New York Mets, whose starting pitcher will be Jose Quintana.
+First pitch is at 7:05 PM ET.

-He had a hitless performance in his previous game (0-for-3 with an RBI) against the Royals.
+In his previous game he had a hitless showing (0-for-2) against the Mets.

 Kyle Higashioka Game Info & Props vs. the Mets